 The stadium could seat up to 10,000, having an athletic field and running track, covering about 5.7 acres.
 It is one of only a few stadiums still surviving that was home to one of the baseball teams of the Negro Leagues.
 Following in 1934, the New York Black Yankees made Hinchliffe their home stadium, which lasted a little over seven years until 1945, having a two years gap from 1937 to 1939.
 The stadium played host to some of the future Hall-of-Fame baseball players from the Negro Leagues including Monte Irvin, Oscar Charleston, and Cool Papa Bell.

-In 2002 on the stadium's 70th anniversary, the organization, Friends of Hinchliffe Stadium, was established to endorse by the Mayor and Schools Superintendent, is now underway to restore Hinchliffe Stadium as the physical and spiritual core of a new Sports Academy complex, and to promote it as a resource with designers of New Jersey's first Urban Park at the Great Falls.
+In 2002, the Friends of Hinchliffe Stadium was established to support renovation and restoration of the historic stadium.
 The formation of the group was urged by backing pressure of the Paterson School district with the threat of demolition.
+Hinchliffe Stadium became a National Historic Landmark in March of 2013.
 Restoration is currently being considered as part of a redevelopment program for this area of Paterson.

 Jonathan D. Salant, "Paterson's Hinchliffe Stadium, where Negro League stars played, may be preserved in defense bill," NJ Advance Media, accessed 2/13/19 https://www.nj.com/politics/index.ssf/2014/12/paterson_national_historical_park_likely_to_include_hinchliffe_stadium.html